zhelih/ralg/README.md

 Copyright Eugene Lykhovyd 2014-2019.
 All rights reserved.

+- June 5, 2019
+	* partial implementation of cblas routines used; convenient when no MKL available and speed is not a consideration

 - May 21, 2019
 	* add monotonicity parameter to store the solution if the descned is known to be unmonotone